 Solo sequel EP ’At Home’ was released in 2015, with five songs grown out of a life in London.
 A year later ’First Cut’, the debut from Arthur Lea’s Bootleg Brass, captured the sound of a seven piece band born out of live gigs around the capital.
 Arthur's Bootleg Trio now brings the beat of the street parade to the intimacy of the piano trio.

-Arthur continues to perform with Bootleg Brass & Bootleg Trio, as a soloist, in small combos, and with other musical projects, in London, nationally and internationally.
+Arthur continues to perform as a soloist, in small combos, and with other musical projects, in London, nationally and internationally.